seveneki/Monokai-Grey/README.md

 # Monokai-Grey
-A truely gray version of Monokai.
+A truly gray version of Monokai for Sublime Text 3.
 The original Monokai has an ever-so-slight greenish tinge to it; this makes it all grey.

 ## What's Different?
 The difference is quite small; to grey the tints, I calculated the average of the 3 RGB colours.
 Example: